The first round intake has been completed. Timing of a potential second intake has not been determined.

 Selection of successful applicants will begin once the intake has closed.
 Selection decisions will be made based on a multi-stage evaluation process considering a range of evaluation criteria related to the applicant’s capabilities and the technology concept, and the proposed project.

 The GreenSTEM evaluation committee will be comprised of up to 7 experts throughout different stages of the evaluation process, representing the University of Alberta, University of Calgary, University of Lethbridge, Alberta Innovates, industry and the business community.
-The Ministry of Economic Development and Trade will provide secretariat support.
+The Ministry of Economic Development, Trade and Tourism will provide secretariat support.
 Technical advisors may be consulted, when required.
 All representatives will be subject to the terms of a non-disclosure agreement.

 The first cohort's pitch event was held on December 10, 2018.
 Nine projects were chosen to take part in the fellowship pilot program to help build the clean technology sector in Alberta.